filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

 ## Creating a snapshot

-A full chain CAR-snapshot can be created `chain export`:
+A full chain CAR-snapshot can be created with `chain export`:

 ```shell
 lotus chain export <filename>
 ```

-To back up a certain number of the most recent state roots, use the `--recent-stateroots` option, along with how many state roots you could like to backup:
+To back up a certain number of the most recent state roots, use the `--recent-stateroots` option, along with how many state roots you would like to backup:

 ```shell
 lotus chain export --recent-stateroots=2000 <filename>